A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • Interviews with CEO/managing director

-• Impact/outcomes/client surveys reports shared and discussed with Board
+• Impact/outcomes/client surveys reports and/or dashboards shared and discussed with Board

 Evidence to provide